 Please email firstname.lastname@example.org to suggest words to be added to the glossary.

-Books of Adjournal The books or records of the Justiciary Office in relation to criminal proceedings.
+These are the books or records of the Justiciary Office in relation to criminal proceedings.

-Books of Council and Session A popular title for the Registers of Deeds and Probative Writs in which, according to the directions they contain, deeds, etc., may be registered for preservation or preservation and execution.
+This is a popular title for the Register of Deeds and Probation Writs which may be registered for preservation, or preservation and execution.

-Books of Sederunt Records of the Acts of Sederunt in the Court of Session.
+These are records of the Acts of Sederunt in the Court of Session.